-The son of four-star Admiral Joseph Strauss, this officer followed his father in the naval profession.
+The son of four-star Admiral Joseph Strauss, Elliott Strauss followed his father into the naval profession.
 He graduated from the Naval Academy in 1923 and soon went on the shakedown cruise of the light cruiser USS Concord (CL-10).
-He was subsequently in the battleship USS Arkansas (BB-33), various destroyers, and the cruiser USS Nashville (CL-43); he commanded the USS Brooks (DD-232).
+He subsequently was in the battleship USS Arkansas (BB-33), various destroyers, and the cruiser USS Nashville (CL-43); he commanded the USS Brooks (DD-232).
 In the mid-1930s he was an assistant naval attaché in Great Britain, later flag lieutenant for Commander Atlantic Squadron, Rear Admiral Alfred Johnson.
-He became a naval observer in England on the eve of World War II, then was the first American naval officer on the staff of Lord Louis Mountbatten, Chief of Combined Operations.
-Strauss took part in the Dieppe operation, later served on various staffs in the months leading up to the invasion of France in June 1944.
+Strauss became a naval observer in England on the eve of World War II, then was the first U.S. naval officer on the staff of Lord Louis Mountbatten, Chief of Combined Operations.
+Strauss took part in the Dieppe operation and later served on various staffs in the months leading up to the invasion of France in June 1944.
 He later commanded the attack transport USS Charles Carroll (APA-28) and the cruiser USS Fresno (CL-121).
-After duty in OpNav he commanded Destroyer Flotilla Six, later served with the U.S. mission to the North Atlantic Treaty Organization (NATO).
+After duty in OpNav he commanded Destroyer Flotilla Six and later served with the U.S. mission to the North Atlantic Treaty Organization (NATO).
 After retirement he was chief of the U.S. aid mission to Tunisia.

-Based on four interviews conducted by Paul Stillwell in October and November 1986.
-The volume contains 364 pages of interview transcript plus an index and appendices.
-The transcript is copyright 1989 by the U.S. Naval Institute; the interviewee has placed no restrictions on its use.
+Based on four interviews conducted by Paul Stillwell in October and November 1986, the volume contains 364 pages of interview transcript plus an index and appendices.
+The transcript is copyright 1989 by the U.S. Naval Institute; the interviewee placed no restrictions on its use.

-In this selection from his second interview with Paul Stillwell at his home in Washington, D.C., on 30 October 1986, Admiral Strauss recounts
+In this selection from his second interview at his home in Washington, D.C., on 30 October 1986, Admiral Strauss recounts the Dieppe raid.

 Admiral Strauss: The Dieppe raid was on the 19th of August.
 Prime Minister Churchill had decided that some fairly large effort should be made.
 The war had become so stagnant by then he felt that some activity was due, and it was decided that an operation which would give them some information should take place.
 Another thought was that the Canadians had been in England for some time and were restless.
 And so a plan was conceived to land on Dieppe and to try to take prisoners, destroy the batteries, and test the ability to land on an enemy coast.
 A subsidiary aim was to try to capture a German radar.